joppuyo/jpeg-xl-encode/README.md

 ### Cjxl binary

 This method executes the cjxl binary on the command line.
 It's the most compatible method and it supports the most features.
 However, the `proc_open` function needs to be enabled in the PHP installation since the library executes the `cjxl` binary on the command line.
 Some web hosts may disable this function for security reasons.

+Note: this library comes bundled with statically compiled version of the `cjxl` binary for Linux, macOS and Windows systems.
+The binary is bundled with all the required libraries which means it will work out of the box without the need to install any additional dependencies.

 ### ImageMagick extension